 What If I Can't Afford to Pay Alimony?

 The time span between when you filed for divorce and where you are at now may have seen a lot of changes.
-You may have come to a place where you can no longer afford to pay alimony, or at least not to the extent that you used to be.
+You may have come to a place where you can no longer afford to pay spousal support, or at least not to the extent that you used to be.
 Maybe you are even concerned that your former spouse is abusing your payments and using them excessively rather than for necessity.

 If you can no longer afford to make payments, the court can change a spousal support order by way of a modification.
 If your alimony agreement is modified, but you still have outstanding payments to be made, these debts do not simply disappear.
 Conversely, those who fail to pay alimony without petitioning for a modification may have their wages garnished or accrue penalties.
 Spousal support will end only on one of three circumstances: court order, death or remarriage.

+Need a Lawyer for Spousal Support?
 Call a Certified Family Law Specialist!

-Contact us at Hanson, Gorian, Bradford & Hanich to speak with a seasoned spousal support lawyer in Corona, CA. As a Certified Family Law Specialist with the California Board of Legal Specialization, Attorney Danica Hanich is highly qualified to provide the expert counsel and representation you need.
+Contact us at Hanson, Gorian, Bradford & Hanich to speak with a seasoned spousal support attorney in Corona, CA. As a Certified Family Law Specialist with the California Board of Legal Specialization, Attorney Danica Hanich is highly qualified to provide the expert counsel and representation you need.
 Let our spousal support lawyers help you find a favorable resolution to your situation!